justine-ma/justine-ma/README.md

 # Hi, I'm Justine

-NYU student pursuing a 5-year BS-MS track the MS in Financial Engineering and BS in Mathematics.
+NYU student in a 5-year dual-degree BS–MS program, earning a BS in Mathematics and an MS in Financial Engineering.

 ## Current Projects